devagrawal09/powerchat/README.md

 - 💬 Real-time chat channels
 - 🤖 AI agents you can @mention in channels
+- 📄 Document management - agents can create and manage markdown documents
+- 🔗 Document mentions - use #documentTitle to reference documents
+- 👥 Channel sidebar - view members, agents, and documents
+- 📖 Document viewer - click documents to view full content
+- 👤 Agent viewer - click agents to view their description and instructions
 - 📱 Offline-first with PowerSync local-first sync
 - ⚡ Instant UI updates via client-side writes
 - 🔐 Anonymous sessions (no signup required for MVP)